zenta-ab/grouped_timeserie_cv/README.md

  'selector__k': 3
 }
 Selected features: ['Moisture', 'Temperature', 'MeanTemperaturePeak']
 ```

 In this example, Logistic Regression is the best model with an accuracy of 83.6%.

-## Define Result Data Class
+## 6. Define Result Data Class

-The `CrossValidationResult` class holds the results from the cross-validation algorithm.
+The `CrossValidationResult` class encapsulates the results from the cross-validation process, including confusion matrices, model performance, and selected features.

 ```python
 class CrossValidationResult: